jpanahon/sanctum-player/README.md

 # Sanctum Player
-A local music player that supports .mp3, .flac, and .m4a written in Rust using [egui](https://github.com/emilk/egui), [rodio](https://github.com/RustAudio/rodio), and [lofty](https://github.com/Serial-ATA/lofty-rs)
+A local music player that supports .mp3, .flac, and .m4a written in Rust

 ![showcase](assets/showcase.png "Demo")